-This award-winning big band, led by Dr. Michael Flack, presents about six concerts per year to a growing number of jazz aficionados.
-Open by audition, the ensemble features seasoned players, experienced teachers and professional musicians, who perform challenging jazz music and play with top visiting musicians.
-The Monday Night band has performed with internationally acclaimed trumpet virtuoso Allen Vizzutti, “Blues Brothers” band member Tom “Bones” Malone and many of the biggest names in jazz.
-As evidenced by its name, the group meets on Monday nights.
+This award-winning jazz ensemble, led by Michael Flack, presents four concerts per year to a growing number of jazz aficionados.
+Open by audition, the ensemble features seasoned players, experienced teachers and professional musicians, who perform challenging jazz music and play with top visiting musicians and composers.
+The Monday Night band has performed with internationally acclaimed trumpet virtuoso Allen Vizzutti, “Blues Brothers” band member Tom “Bones” Malone, pianist/composer Randy Waldman, saxophonist/composer Mike Tomaro, trumpeter Wayne Bergeron, and many of the biggest names in jazz and commercial music.
+For more information, contact the director, Michael Flack at (847) 543-2566 or firstname.lastname@example.org.

 Learn about CLC's instrumental music ensembles and classes.